 Consider exploring additional ways to quantify errors in forecasting because this approach is less likely to capture under-forecasts than over-forecasts and multiple metrics may be needed to fully capture the magnitude of error, proportion of error, and the consequences of errors to management.

-The SSC-ES appreciated this innovative work and supports the approach for characterizing uncertainty in salmon forecasts in the annual CCIEA report.
+The SSC-ES appreciated this innovative work and supports using the approach in the CCIEA report to characterize conditions when salmon forecasts may perform poorly.
 In previous reviews of threshold research, the SSC recommended that the CCIEA report include a small set of pressure variables where a threshold is indicated.
 The report currently includes recent PDO, and it may be useful to add a “now-cast” or a forecast, as well as include the NPI.
 These indices could aid in categorizing the risk associated with Sacramento River Fall Chinook and certain Puget Sound Chinook salmon forecasts.
 If an indicator is in a range that is a threshold for any fish stock, the SSC-ES notes that it is worth mentioning in the CCIEA report.
 At the same time, the SSC-ES recognizes that nuance is needed in describing errors in forecasting.
 An indicator being above a threshold does not imply that a forecast will be wrong, but it does mean that more caution might be warranted if the consequences of forecast error are undesirable and forecast error is more likely due to environmental conditions.
 In general, it would be helpful to see more cross references between the CCIEA report and other Council materials, for example mention of the CCIEA report in salmon statements and vice versa.

 Krill-based Indicators